 Frigidaire is the least expensive option with all induction burners.

-Electrolux is full induction with really great control panel for the automatic cooking and two ovens.
+Electrolux is full induction with really great control panel for automatic cooking proofing, dehydrating, and once again the perfect turkey setting as well as two ovens.

 Bosch Benchmark HIIP054U - $3,199

-Bosch Benchmark is brand new with a slick interface and overall great designs.
+Bosch Benchmark has a slick interface and overall great designs.
 The commercial look is appealing as well as the reliability.
-There are also different package opportunities with Bosch.
+There are also great package opportunities with Bosch.